lingtalfi/TemporaryVirtualFileSystem/doc/api/Ling/TemporaryVirtualFileSystem/TemporaryVirtualFileSystem/has.md

 ================

-public [TemporaryVirtualFileSystem::has](https://github.com/lingtalfi/TemporaryVirtualFileSystem/blob/master/doc/api/Ling/TemporaryVirtualFileSystem/TemporaryVirtualFileSystem/has.md)(string $contextId, string $url, ?array $allowedTypes = null) : bool
+public [TemporaryVirtualFileSystem::has](https://github.com/lingtalfi/TemporaryVirtualFileSystem/blob/master/doc/api/Ling/TemporaryVirtualFileSystem/TemporaryVirtualFileSystem/has.md)(string $contextId, string $id, ?array $allowedTypes = null) : bool

-Returns whether the server has an entry identified by the given url and contextId.
+Returns whether the server has an entry identified by the given id and contextId.

 You can specify in which type to search with the allowedTypes parameter.
 By default (with allowedTypes=null) it will search in all entry types.